spiermar/d3-flame-graph/README.md

 If you have code to submit, follow the general pull request format.
 Fork the repo, make your changes, and submit a [pull request](https://github.com/spiermar/d3-flame-graph/pulls).

-### Gulp.js
+### Build

-This plugin uses Gulp.js as build system.
-A few tasks are already defined, including browser-sync that can be used for development.
-To start it, just execute the `serve` task.
+This plugin uses Webpack as build system.
+It includes a development server with live refresh on any changes.
+To start it, just execute the `serve` npm script.

 ```
 $ git clone https://github.com/spiermar/d3-flame-graph.git
 $ cd d3-flame-graph
 $ npm install
-$ gulp serve
+$ npm run serve
 ```

+### Template

+A standalone template with all JavaScript and CSS inlined gets built at `dist/templates/d3-flamegraph-base.html`.
+It contains a placeholder `/** @flamegraph_params **/` which needs to be replaced with the stacks in the format described in [Input Format](#input-format).

 ## License